Deep multi-modal aggregation network for MR image reconstruction with auxiliary modality: Discussion

-To verify the robustness of our method, in this experiment, we use four different undersampling masks with different acceleration rates to obtain the various undersampled measurements, including 1D Uniform, 1D Random, 2D Radial and 2D Spiral patterns with 3$\times$, 6$\times$, and 9$\times$.
-Rician noise was also randomly generated with a power of 10$\%$ of mean voxel intensities and added to the $k$-space data before applying the undersampling.
-Examples of the undersampling patterns are illustrated in the left column in~\figref{1D} and~\figref{2D}.
-For fastMRI, we use the 1D Random and Equispaced sampling patterns with different acceleration rates provided by the dataset to evaluate our method.

-\subsection{Implementation Details}
+\subsection{Implementation details.}

-To demonstrate its effectiveness, we compare our method with UNet~\cite{ronneberger2015u} on single-modal MR image data (UNet-T2), a multi-modal fusion method proposed by Xiang \textit{et al.}~\cite{xiang2018deep}, and DuDoRNet~\cite{zhou2020dudornet}.
-Various forms of our method will be discussed in the ablation study.
-All these methods are trained on the same dataset.
-For fair comparison, ~\cite{xiang2018deep} and~\cite{zhou2020dudornet} are retrained using their default parameter settings, where the number of feature maps in~\cite{xiang2018deep} is 64.
-We implement our model in PyTorch and train it on two NVIDIA Tesla V100 GPUs with 32GB of memory per card.
+We implement MARIO in PyTorch and train it on two NVIDIA Tesla V100 GPUs with 32GB of memory per card.
 Testing is conducted on a single NVIDIA Tesla V100 GPU with a 32GB memory.
 To reveal full details of our method, our implementations will be released.
 Our model is fully end-to-end trainable.
-The parameters are updated using the Adam optimizer~\cite{2} with an initial learning rate 0.001.
+The parameters are updated using the Adam optimizer\cite{2} with an initial learning rate 0.001.
 We train the model for 50 epochs in total with a mini-batch size of 8.
 The $\alpha$ and $\beta$ in our experiments are empirically set to 0.4, and 0.6, respectively.

-\subsection{Evaluation Metrics}
+\subsection{Evaluation metrics.}

-We use three popular metrics to evaluate our reconstruction performance: normalized mean square error (NMSE), structural similarity (SSIM) and peak signal-to-noise ratio (PSNR)~\cite{zbontar2018fastmri}.
-Given a reconstructed image as vector $\hat{v}$ and a reference image as $v$, we can formulate NMSE and PSNR as follows:
+We use three popular metrics to evaluate our reconstruction performance: normalized mean square error (NMSE), structural similarity (SSIM) and peak signal-to-noise ratio (PSNR)\cite{zbontar2018fastmri}.
+Given a reconstructed image as vector $\hat{v}$ and a reference image as $v$, NMSE and PSNR are formulated as follows:

 where $\|\cdot\|_{2}^{2}$ is the squared Euclidean norm, and the subtraction is performed entry-wise, $\max(v)$ represents the largest entry in the ground truth, and $\operatorname{MSE}(\hat{v}, v)$ represents the mean square error between $\hat{v}$ and $v$.
 NMSE evaluates structural properties of the objects in an image by exploiting the inter-dependencies among nearby pixels.
 Given two image patches $\hat{m}$ and $m$, we have